zoom-on-rational-points/zoom-on-rational-points.github.io/ghost_wardrobe_looting_swarm.md

 You will need to use Firefox or Chrome to open the link.
 (Except on iPad/iPhone, where you must use Safari and may experience problems.)

-If you have trouble, Google "<a href="https://support.google.com/chrome/answer/2693767">Chrome microphone permissions</a>" / "<a href="https://support.mozilla.org/en-US/kb/how-manage-your-camera-and-microphone-permissions#w_changing-microphone-permissions">Firefox microphone permissions</a>".
+If you have  trouble, try both Chrome and Firefox, or do a Google search for  <a href="https://support.google.com/chrome/answer/2693767">Chrome microphone permissions</a> / <a href="https://support.mozilla.org/en-US/kb/how-manage-your-camera-and-microphone-permissions#w_changing-microphone-permissions">Firefox microphone permissions</a>.